ancfoster/Flags-and-Countries/README.md

 - [Markdown Editor](https://apps.apple.com/ie/app/markdown-editor/id1458220908?mt=12) by Satoshi Iwaki was used for editing .MD files.

-	- *In both of my .MD files I have used the HTML image tag in certain situtions.
-The Markdown syntax does not support [specifiying image size](https://www.markdownguide.org/hacks/#image-size) width which was necessary for readability of these doucments.*

 - [AutoPrefixer](https://autoprefixer.github.io/) was used to add browser specifc prefixes.

 - Adobe Illustrator was used to make several of the game graphics including the score icon and the game complete graphics.

 ## Testing

-    "For all testing, please refer to the [TESTING.md](TESTING.md) file."
+- For all testing, please refer to the [TESTING.md](TESTING.md) file.

 ## Deployment

 The site was deployed to GitHub pages.
 The steps to deploy are as follows: